SystemsApproach/private5g/core.rst

-Because TCAM capacity is limited, and the number of unique PDRs that need to be matched in both directions is potentially in the tens of thousands, it's necessary to use it judiciously.
-The SD-Core implementation sets up two parallel PDR tables: one using the relatively plentiful switch SRAM (instead of TCAM) for common-case uplink rules that exactly matches on tunnel identifiers (which can be treated as table indices); and one using TCAM for common-case downlink rules that do exact matches on the IP destination address.
+Because TCAM capacity is limited, and the number of unique PDRs that need to be matched in both directions is potentially in the tens of thousands, it's necessary to use the TCAM judiciously.
+The SD-Core implementation sets up two parallel PDR tables: one using the relatively plentiful switch SRAM for common-case uplink rules that exactly matches on tunnel identifiers (which can be treated as table indices); and one using TCAM for common-case downlink rules that do exact matches on the IP destination address.

 ..
 Get this acroym into the discussion somewhere: GTP, includes a header field called the Tunnel Endpoint Identifier (TEID).

-Second, when a packet arrive from the Internet destined for an idle UE, the UPF buffers the packet and sends an alert to the 5G control plane, asking that the UE be awaken.
-Today's P4-capable switches do not have large buffers or the ability to hold packets indefinitely, and so SD-Core uses a buffering microservice to address this situation.
+Second, when a packet arrives from the Internet destined for an idle UE, the UPF buffers the packet and sends an alert to the 5G control plane, asking that the UE be awaken.
+Today's P4-capable switches do not have large buffers or the ability to hold packets indefinitely, and so SD-Core uses a buffering microservice running on a server to address this limitation.
 The microservice indefinitely holds any packets that it receives, and releases them back to the switch when instructed to do so.

 When the Mobile Core detects that a UE has gone idle (or is in the middle of a handover), it installs a FAR with the `buffer` flag set,